NATALIA JAGIELSKA

 Picture

-International Training in the “Strategies for Museum Management” provided by ICCROM and the National Chinese Cultural Heritage Administration (04/2025)
+International Training in the “Strategies for Museum Management” provided by ICCROM and the National Chinese Cultural Heritage Administration (04/2025); securing travel bursary.

 Powered by Create your own unique website with customizable templates.